WHAT’S WHAT WHEN IT COMES TO THE DIFFERENT TYPES OF INFANT FORMULA?

 It is lactose free so if your baby is lactose intolerant or allergic to dairy, a soy-based infant formula may be a good alternative.
 However, it is worth noting that when a baby is allergic to dairy, it is the proteins in dairy that causes the allergic reaction.
 It is equally possible that they are allergic to the soy proteins, in which case you will need to consult with your doctor on an appropriate alternative.

-Goats’ Milk Formula
+Goats’ Milk Infant Formula

-In most cases goats milk formula is used for babies that can not tolerate cow’s milk formula.
+In most cases goats milk formula is used for babies that cannot tolerate cow’s milk formula.
 Goats milk is said to be easier to digest when some babies immature gastric system doesn’t tolerate cow’s formula well.
 Goats’ formula is more expensive and there is only one brand available on the Australian market.
 Due to the expense it is worthwhile making sure that there really is a need to use goats’ formula.

-Goats’ milk is only marginally lower in lactose compared to cow’s milk so if you are looking to reduce lactose intake a soy formula may be the better option.
+Goats’ milk is only marginally lower in lactose compared to cow’s milk so if you are looking to reduce lactose intake a soy infant milk formula may be the better option.
 The difference between goat’s milk compared to cows’ milk is the levels of allergenic proteins.
 It is said that goat’s milk has fewer allergenic proteins compared to cows’ milk, which in turn make it easier for babies to digest.

 It is important that you speak with your doctor or MCH Nurse if you are considering goats’ milk formula as some formulations in America and Europe have been reported for being too low in folic acid and Vitamin B6.
 The Australian brand, Karicare Goats Formula, provide a free call number and will answer any questions you may have about their formulation.
-However, if you are struggling to find a formula that your baby can tolerate and goats’ formula suits your baby, it can be a trade off worth making if it means your baby is happy and healthy.
+However, if you are struggling to find a formula that your baby can tolerate and goats’ formula suits your baby, it can be a trade-off worth making if it means your baby is happy and healthy.

-Organic formula for babies comes from organic milk, which comes from cows that have not been given growth hormones.
+Organic infant milk formula for babies comes from organic milk, which comes from cows that have not been given growth hormones.
 These cows graze on grass that has not been treated with synthetic fertilisers or pesticides.
 The ingredients used are not genetically modified and need to be certified as organic to carry the label ‘Organic’.

 It is important to check that the product you choose is certified and not just using the word ‘organic’ in their brand name.
 You will pay a premium for organic products so it is important that you are getting what you have paid for.

 Parents opt for organic formula over standard formula if they would prefer to limit their babies exposure to chemicals and synthetic pesticides, fertilisers and preservatives.
-Because of this very vulnerable time in a babies life some parents choose to protect them from harmful substances in anyway they can.
+Because of this very vulnerable time in a babies life some parents choose to protect them from harmful substances in any way they can.